f5devcentral/NGINX-Ingress-Controller-Lab/README.md

+# Agenda

+## Registration and Coffee
+09:30 - 09:45 EEST

+## Welcome, Introduction & Kick Off - AWS
+09:45 - 10:00 EEST

+## Keynote with Eficode
+10:00 - 10:30 EEST
+Insights from a customer’s perspective on using NGINX on AWS, emphasizing real-world experience and benefits.

+## Keynote with F5
+10:30 - 11:30 EEST
+NGINX story, NGINX use cases for modern applications

+## Lunch
+11:30 - 12:30 EEST
+Lunch is included in the day

+## Hands-on workshop with NGINX Labs
+12:30 - 15:00 EEST
+Deploy a demo apps on EKS and publish them through NGINX & test access with different use cases

+## Summary of the Day and Q&A
+15:00 - 15:45 EEST

+## Networking and Drinks
+15:45 - 17:00 EEST

 # Solutions Engineering Template Repository

 A template repository that contains all required files (LICENSE, SUPPORT, CONTRIBUTING, etc) as outlined in the org standards.